TNK2718/connect4_chainer/README.md

 # connect4_chainer
-Play connect4 with AI trained with DQN.
-Implemented using chainer-rl.
+Play connect4 with the AI trained with Deep Q Network Implemented using chainer-rl.